Quickstart#

 file (typically for graphs before 2024), you need to generate it with:

-RUSTFLAGS="-C target-cpu=native" cargo install swh-graph
+RUSTFLAGS="-C target-cpu=native" cargo install --locked swh-graph

 swh graph reindex compressed/graph